Five tips every aspiring homebuyer needs to know

 * Framework is not affiliated with Angie’s List or Mint.

-Can you afford to buy a home?
+READ NEXT: Wondering if you can even afford to buy a home?
 We can help you answer that in just six steps.
 And you don’t even have to do any math.

 Ready to take the next step in your homebuying journey with all the confidence of a smart and savvy homebuyer?
 Our comprehensive online homebuyer course is simple and easy to access on your computer, tablet, and mobile device.
 It's all the information you need, all in one place.
 Go ahead and get started today.